AShalysh/testguru/README.md

 Things you may want to cover:

-* The list of objects for the Testguru project: test, administrator and tester.
+* The list of objects for the Testguru project: user, test, category, question, answer.

 * Ruby version